mcmtilman/SwiftPuLP/README.md

 #### Use arithmethic and comparison operators to build a linear constraint

-Arithmetic and comparison operators may be used in a more intuitive way to build linear constraints, as illustrated in the following examples.
+Arithmetic and comparison operators may be used in a more intuitive way to build linear constraints, as illustrated by the following examples.

     x <= 20